ilopmar/grails-slug-generator/README.md

 Grails-slug-generator
 =====================

-This plugin generate unique slugs for String properties.
-Its main use case is to generate unique an "nice" urls for access to domain objects.
+This plugin generates unique slugs for String properties.
+Its main use case is to generate unique and nice names for domain instances that can be used in URLs, such as `/user/show/<slug>`.

-For example, instead of access to a user profile by id http://www.domain.com/user/25 you can generate an unique url based in the user name: http://www.domain.com/user/ivan-lopez (in case the user name is Iván López).
+For example, instead of having a URL like http://www.domain.com/user/25 with a number identifying the user, you can generate a unique URL based on the user's name: http://www.domain.com/user/ivan-lopez (from name Iván López).

 Usage
 -----

-The plugin provides a Grails Service, `slugGeneratorService`, that can be injected in any artefact of your Grails application.
-The service only includes a method, `generateSlug(Class theClazz, String property, String value)`.
+The plugin provides a Grails Service, `slugGeneratorService`, that can be injected into any artefact of your Grails application.
+The service has only one method, `generateSlug(Class domainClass, String property, String value)`, which is used to generate the unique slugs.

-The plugin checks the `property` in the domain class, `theClazz` and generates a slug from the `value`.
-If the value already exists it will add a counter and try again after a unique value is generated.
+How does it work?
+The method first generates a slug from the given value and then checks whether that slug is already used by another domain instance of the given type.
+If the slug is unique, then the method returns that value.
+Otherwise, it appends a number and tries again.
+This is repeated until a unique slug is found and returned.

-The tipical use case is to inject into a Domain class and use it automatically when inserting or updating a new domain object.
-Example:
+The typical use case is to automatically set the slug when inserting a new domain object or when updating an existing one whose source property (for example 'name') has changed.
+Here's a concrete example:

 ``` groovy
 class Dummy {